GregoirePetit/gregoirepetit.github.io/_pages/proposal.md

 ## Introduction

-Exemplar-Free Class-Incremental Learning (EFCIL) is the specialized subfield within the broader domain of Machine Learning and Artificial Intelligence, where a Machine Learning model needs to continuously adapt and expand its knowledge to accommodate new batches of classes, named states, while retaining the ability to recognize previously learned classes.
+Exemplar-Free Class-Incremental Learning (EFCIL) is a specialized subfield within the broader domain of Machine Learning and Artificial Intelligence.
+It focuses on a Machine Learning model's need to continuously adapt and expand its knowledge to accommodate new batches of classes, named states, while retaining the ability to recognize previously learned classes.

 The *exemplar-free* aspect of EFCIL distinguishes it from other incremental learning methods that rely on retaining specific examples or exemplars from previous classes to aid in learning new classes.
 In EFCIL, the model does not have access to stored exemplars, making the learning process more challenging, though easily embeddable.

-EFCIL is a complex and challenging domain that requires innovative solutions to enable continual learning of new classes while preserving previously acquired knowledge.
-Several key challenges contribute to the complexity of EFCIL, each of which requires careful consideration and specialized approaches.
+EFCIL is a complex and challenging domain that requires innovative solutions to enable Continual Learning of new classes while preserving previously acquired knowledge.
+Several key challenges contribute to the complexity of EFCIL, each requiring careful consideration and specialized approaches.

 ## Summary of My PhD Work and Its Significance

 ### Overview of My Research in EFCIL

 In my PhD research, I focused on Exemplar-Free Class-Incremental Learning (EFCIL), a challenging yet crucial subfield of machine learning.
-My work was driven by the need to develop models that can continually adapt and learn new classes while retaining knowledge of previous classes, without relying on storing exemplars from those classes.
+My work aimed to develop models that can continually adapt and learn new classes while retaining knowledge of previous classes, without relying on storing exemplars from those classes.

 ### Key Challenges Addressed